From SKYbrary Wiki

 - Poor pre-flight preparation (out-of-date or inappropriate maps, Notice To Airmen briefing, etc.).

-- Over-reliance on GPS equipment
+- Over-reliance on GPS equipment or failureto use it effectively

 - Adverse Weather.